colder/phantm/README.markdown

     $ ./phantm <target.php>

-The analyser will then compile your code, and output any notice/warnings it can find about your script.
+The analyzer will then compile your code, and output any notice/warnings it can find about your script.
 You can also use

     $ ./phantm --help